File Compare

-In computing, fc (File Compare) is a command-line program in DOS, IBM OS/2 and Microsoft Windows operating systems, that compares multiple files and outputs the differences between them.
+In computing, fc (File Compare) is a command-line program in MS-DOS and compatible systems, OS/2, and Windows, that compares multiple files and outputs the differences between them.
 It is similar to the Unix commands comm, cmp and diff.

 History

 The fc command has been included in Microsoft operating systems since MS-DOS 2.11 (e.g. on the 1984/85 DEC Rainbow release) and is included in all versions of Microsoft Windows. fc has also been included in IBM OS/2 Version 2.0.

 DR DOS 6.0 includes an implementation of the fc command.

 The command is also available in FreeDOS.
 This implementation is licensed under the GPLv2+.

 Functionality

 fc can compare text files as well as binary files.
 The latest versions can compare ASCII or Unicode text.
 The result of comparisons are output to the standard output.
 The output of fc is intended primarily to be human readable and may be difficult to use in other programs.